 Robinhood’s Fees

-Robinhood is well known as a zero-commission broker, and many investors think it is completely free.
-However, there are several fees that you may run into when using Robinhood.
+Robinhood is well known as a zero-commission broker, and most investors consider the broker to be free.
+However, there are several fees that investors may encounter while using the broker.

 Key Takeaways

-regulatory fees, trading fees, securities-related fees, and margin fees.
+regulatory fees, trading fees, securities-based fees, transfer fees, and margin fees.

 Robinhood’s Approach to Fees